mihail-m/CP-implementations/4-Graphs/01-Fundamentals/README.md

       We can keep pairs of values in the data structure (dist[v], v), this way the top of the structure will always be the pair containing the vertex with the minimum distance.
 Istead of marking vertices, we simply remove them form the data strucure when we process them, since they will never go back in unless we find a shorter path to them.
 That ensures that vertices that allready have their shortest path calculate will not be considered anymore.<br>

-      Every time a relaxation is repformed: dist[u] = dist[v] + cost, we must erase the old pair for the u from the data structure (remove(dist[u], u)) and add the new one (dist[v] + cost, u) in addition to updating the dist[] array.
+      Every time a relaxation is repformed: `dist[u] = dist[v] + cost`, we must erase the old pair for the u from the data structure (remove(dist[u], u)) and add the new one (dist[v] + cost, u) in addition to updating the dist[] array.
 If the data strucure we have chosen does not support the removal of up element, evry time we select an element for processing we must check if the distance stored in the data structure matches the distance in the dist[] array and if it does not we must skip it (this acts as a delayed removal).<br>

       The overall complexity of this approach is O(E log V).
 In dense graphs O(E) = O(V^2) and the complexity becomes O(V^2 log V) which is worse that O(V^2) and in this situation the other approach is prefferd.</p>